FRITZ!Box 7430 Service - Knowledge Base

 Establishing a wireless connection to the FRITZ!Box

-- Push the "WLAN" button on the FRITZ!Box for about 6 seconds until the "WLAN" LED on the FRITZ!Box starts to flash.
+- Push and hold the "WLAN" button on the FRITZ!Box for about 6 seconds until its "WLAN" LED flashes.

 2 Playing music from the FRITZ!Box Media Server on the wireless speaker